mpanunto/PanunTools/docs/README_IncidentSetupArcGISPro.md

 # Incident Setup ArcGIS Pro

-Tool that automates the creation of the Pro Project Template, and Master Projects.
+Tool that automates much of the process to setup the Pro Project Template, create Master Projects, and create an Edit Project.

 ### How does it work?

-### User inputs

 ![screenshot_IncidentSetupArcGISPro_1.png](/docs/screenshot_IncidentSetupArcGISPro_1.png?raw=true)